Generic Glyphosate VS RoundUp

 Pump sprayer treatment

-Generic brands work just as effectively as RoundUp and deliver the same weed control, but at a more economical price.
+Generic brands work just as effectively as RoundUp and deliver the same weed control but at a more economical price.
 If you are on a budget, it would be wiser to go with a generic brand and save a few bucks.

 Our Glyphosate Recommendations

 Solutions Pest & Lawn carries both RoundUp and low-cost generic varieties.
-The brands that we highly recommend for weed control over RoundUp is Eraser 41% by Control Solutions Inc. and Glyphosate 4 Plus by Alligare.
+The brands that we highly recommend for weed control over RoundUp are Eraser 41% by Control Solutions Inc. and Glyphosate 4 Plus by Alligare.

 How to Use Glyphosate Products